Low-degree lower bounds via almost orthonormal bases: Almost orthonormality of under general conditions

-In this section, we establish that the near-orthonormality of the family $(\Psi_{G})_{G\in \mathcal G_{\leq D}}$ --- resp.~$(\Psi^{(1,2)}_{G})_{G\in \mathcal G^{(1,2)}_{\leq D}}$ --- actually holds under some generic conditions, which are easy to check in our general model~\eqref{eq:definition:sample:graph}.
-To motivate these conditions, we explain where those conditions are needed to extend the proof arguments of Section~\ref{s:core}.
-We first state the following signal condition on $\lambda, k, q$, that we will need in all models. \begin{condition}[\texttt{C-Signal}] We assume that $\Theta_{ij}\in [0,\lambda]$.
+In this section, we establish that the almost orthonormality of the family $(\Psi_{G})_{G\in \mathcal G_{\leq D}}$ ---\ resp.~$(\Psi^{(1,2)}_{G})_{G\in \mathcal G^{(1,2)}_{\leq D}}$ ---\ actually holds under some generic conditions, which are easy to check in our general model~\eqref{eq:definition:sample:graph}.
+To motivate these conditions, we explain where they are needed to extend the proof arguments of Section~\ref{s:core}.
+We first state the following signal restriction on $\lambda, k, q$, that we will need in all models. \begin{condition}[\texttt{C-Signal}] We assume that $\Theta_{ij}\in [0,\lambda]$.
 For some constant $c_{\texttt{s}}>1$, we have

-\end{condition} This condition matches that in Theorems~\ref{thm:isorefo} and \ref{thm:isorefo2} and has been discussed just below Theorem~\ref{thm:isorefo}.
+\end{condition} This condition matches that in Theorems~\ref{thm:isorefo}~and~\ref{thm:isorefo2} and has been discussed just below Theorem~\ref{thm:isorefo}.
 In this general setting, $k$ plays the role of a sparsity and $\lambda$ of the signal.
 In what follows, we distinguish between the \condinvariance scheme, which is simpler, and the \condinvarianceWR scheme, where the independence property from Equation~\eqref{eq:indep} is lost, and we require an additional condition.